KamilRac/dipomoco/README.md

 This repository contains the core code for the **Dipomoco bot**.
 However, it does not include certain **configuration files or credentials** required to run the bot due to their sensitive nature.

-### Before Running the Bot

-You'll need to provide the following:

-* **Discord Bot Token:** Your unique identifier for the bot, obtainable from the [Discord Developer Portal](https://discord.com/developers/applications).
-* **External Service Credentials:** If the bot uses external services (e.g., email providers, databases), you'll need the login information (username, password, API keys, etc.).
-* **Additional Configuration:** The bot might require other details like database connections, channel IDs, or specific settings.

-This list may not be exhaustive.

 ## Contributing 🙌

 We welcome contributions to Dipomoco!
 If you have any ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.